Award holder information

 Information for recipients of graduate fellowships, scholarships or awards administered by the Graduate Awards Office, School of Graduate Studies

-- Fellowship payments are issued after the DNE date of each term within the tenure period of the award, unless otherwise specified in the award letter.
+- Fellowship payments are issued five (5) working days after the DNE date of each term, once full-time registration is confirmed, unless otherwise specified in the award notification.

 - Payments are made directly to the students’ accounts and applied to outstanding tuition and fees.
 If a credit balance remains in the account, a cheque refund request must be submitted by award recipients via their Student Center.